Woody Allen, In A Rare #MeToo Move, Sues Amazon

 The prolific filmmaker Woody Allen was accused of molesting his daughter, Dylan Farrow, back in the early 1990s — around the time that he took up with Soon-Yi Previn, per Insider, the daughter of Allen’s longtime partner (and Dylan’s mother), Mia Farrow.

-Allen was never convicted of any crime at the time, but the allegation resurfaced as the #MeToo movement gained steam in 2017.
+Allen was never convicted of any crime at the time, but the allegation resurfaced as the #MeToo movement gained steam in 2017, although there was a round of public argument in the case as early as 2014.
 Dylan Farrow resurfaced to reiterate her accusation, with Allen continuing to maintain his innocence.
 Meanwhile, Allen’s estranged son — Ronan Farrow — emerged as one of the leading journalists covering the #MeToo movement, breaking stories about everyone from Harvey Weinstein to Les Moonves.

 But the accusations had an effect on Allen’s career, as the filmmaker — who has released at least one film per year for most of the last three decades — has lost his multi-film deal with Amazon.
 And now he has sued the company.